facebook/react/docs/docs/jsx-is-not-html.md

 <div>First &middot; Second</div>
 ```

-If you want to display an HTML entity within a dynamic content, you will run into double escaping issues as React escapes all the strings you are displaying in order to prevent a wide range of XSS attacks by default.
+If you want to display an HTML entity within dynamic content, you will run into double escaping issues as React escapes all the strings you are displaying in order to prevent a wide range of XSS attacks by default.

 ```javascript
 // Bad: It displays "First &middot; Second"
 <div>{'First &middot; Second'}</div>
 ```

 There are various ways to work-around this issue.
 The easiest one is to write unicode character directly in Javascript.
-You've got to make sure that the file is saved as UTF-8 and that the propers UTF-8 directives are set so the browser will display it correctly.
+You need to make sure that the file is saved as UTF-8 and that the proper UTF-8 directives are set so the browser will display it correctly.

 ```javascript
 <div>{'First · Second'}</div>
 ```

-A safer alternative is to find the <a href="http://www.fileformat.info/info/unicode/char/b7/index.htm">unicode number corresponding to the entity</a> and use it inside of a Javascript string.
+A safer alternative is to find the [unicode number corresponding to the entity](http://www.fileformat.info/info/unicode/char/b7/index.htm) and use it inside of a JavaScript string.

 ```javascript
 <div>{'First \u00b7 Second'}</div>